Reference architectures

 Autoscaling of stateful nodes

-As a general guidance, only stateless components of GitLab can be run in Autoscaling groups, namely GitLab Rails and Sidekiq.
+As a general guidance, only stateless components of GitLab can be run in autoscaling groups, namely GitLab Rails and Sidekiq.
+Other components that have state, such as Gitaly, are not supported in this fashion.
+For more information, see issue 2997.

-Spreading one environment over multiple data centers
+Deploying one environment over multiple data centers

-For deploying GitLab over multiple data centers or regions we offer GitLab Geo as a comprehensive solution.
+For deploying GitLab over multiple data centers or regions, we offer GitLab Geo as a comprehensive solution.

 Validation and test results